 After all, teaching staff can change and not all friendships last forever!

-Some careers such as architecture, vet, working with languages etc. may require specific degree courses.
+Some careers such as being an architect, a vet or working with languages may require specific degree courses.

 In this case, work backwards - to get into these degree courses you may need specific A levels/Level 3 qualifications, and to do these you may need certain GCSE subjects and grades.